VanessaMae1087/AM2R-Multitroid-Unofficial-Unofficial/PatchNotes/1.9/patchnotes.md

 **Players can see the item inside the Core-X**
   - No longer do people need to memorize a table of colors or what color Zazabi was, now the items can optionally be seen on the Core-X itself.
 Enabled through a setting in Display Options.

-**Major item snychronization and granular control of starting tanks**
+**Major item snuchronization and granular control of starting tanks**
   - If you're downloading this you're probably aware by now of the ItemSyncs mod, but I'm noting it anyway.
   - Allows the host to set up major items so that either both teams start with it, only the SA-X starts with it, or that neither team starts with it and when grabbed, both teams get it.
   - Also allows the host to specify how many of each tank type each team starts wil.